 Here are the changes we made:

-— In opposition to “best practices” we decided to increase page word-count.
+– In opposition to “best practices” we decided to increase the page word count.
 We didn’t want to limit ourselves to some arbitrary word limit.
 Our goal was to maximize conversions and there were some really important details that need to be discussed.

-Ran the test for 7 weeks and ended up with 29.28% lift on conversion rates:
+Ran the test for 7 weeks and ended up with a 29.28% lift in conversion rates:

 PS: Allbirds.com, we see you, and we’re coming for you.